 "board and batten A type of wall cladding for wood-frame houses; closely spaced, applied boards or sheets of plywood, the joints of which are covered by narrow wood strips...." — Dictionary of Architecture and Construction

 The words board and batten are hyphenated when used as an adjective, but not hyphenated when used alone.
-For example, we say: "My home has board-and-batten siding.
+For example: "My home has board-and-batten siding.
 Our builder constructed the house using board and batten."
 Some advertisers change the "and" to a single letter to sell "Board-N-Batten" vinyl shutters.

 What Is a Batten?

-Both words, boards and battens, can be used individually.
-To "batten down the hatches" was a ship's preparation for a severe storm, when batten strips would be used to secure door-like hatch openings.
+Both words—boards and battens—can be used individually.
+To "batten down the hatches" was a ship's preparation for a severe storm when batten strips would be used to secure door-like hatch openings.
 This use of the word describes the construction of board-and-batten shutters—a horizontal batten strip secures the vertical boards of the shutter.
-Unlike the louvered shutters like the ones found on Claude Monet's house in France, board-and-batten shutters are easy to make, as described by This Old House.
+They are easier to make than louvered shutters.

 Use in Architecture

-A second example of contemporary use of board-and-batten siding can be found in northern California.
-Architect Cathy Schwabe used the vertical siding on a readers' retreat cottage, and the result is a much larger looking house than it actually is.
+The second example of the contemporary use of board-and-batten siding can be found in northern California.
+Architect Cathy Schwabe used the vertical siding on a readers' retreat cottage, and the result is a much larger-looking house than it actually is.

 Board and batten are sold by a number of distributors, in an assortment of widths, and in a variety of materials—wood, composite, aluminum, vinyl, insulated or not.
 Remember that board and batten is not a construction material, and oftentimes the materials used will affect the overall final appearance.